Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

-\begin{prop} Let $H,X$ be as above.
-Furthermore, we assume that the action is free, i.e. map $a=(\on{act},\pr_2):H\times X\to X\times X,\ (g,x)\mapsto (gx,x)$ is a monomorphism.
-Then $[X/H]$ is represented by a perfect pfp algebraic space $X/H$ over $k$.
-In addition, if $X$ is separated and $a$ is a closed embedding, then $[X/H]$ is separated as well. \end{prop} \begin{proof} First note that in order to prove this proposition, we can replace $X$ by an $H$-equivariant \'{e}tale cover $Y\to X$ by a perfect pfp algebraic space $Y$ (not necessarily a scheme).
-Indeed, If $[Y/H]$ is representable by a perfect php algebraic space over $k$, then by Lemma \ref{et triv}, we can find an \'{e}tale cover of $[Y/H]$ by an affine scheme that trivializes the $H$-torsor $Y\to [Y/H]$.
-I.e. after further \'etale localization, we can assume $Y=H\times U$.
-Then clearly $[X/H]$ is representable if such $Y$ exists.
+\begin{thm} Let $H,X$ be as above.
+Furthermore, we assume that the action is free, i.e. the map $(\on{act},\pr_2):H\times X\to X\times X,\ (g,x)\mapsto (gx,x)$ is a monomorphism.
+Then $X/H$ is represented by a pfp perfect algebraic space over $k$.
+In addition, if $(\on{act},\pr_2)$ is a closed embedding, then $X/H$ is separated as well. \end{thm} \begin{proof} First note that the diagonal $X/H\to X/H\times X/H$ is always representable.
+So it is enough to show that $X/H$ admits an \'etale cover by a scheme.
+Therefore in order to prove the theorem, we are free to replace $X$ by an $H$-equivariant \'{e}tale cover $Y\to X$ by a perfect affine scheme $Y$ perfectly of finite type.
+Indeed, if $Y/H$ is representable by a perfect pfp algebraic space over $k$, then by Lemma \ref{et triv}, we can find an \'{e}tale cover of $Y/H$ by an affine scheme that trivializes the $H$-torsor $Y\to Y/H$.
+I.e. after a further \'etale localization, we can assume $Y=H\times U$ where $U$ is a scheme.
+Then $U\to X/H$ is an \'etale atlas of $X/H$.